Orchestrating my homelab self-hosted services with Komodo and git

 During the Komodo setup process, do yourself a favour and run Periphery using systemd with a user account, not as root, and not as a docker container (while convenient, it can cause unnecessary headaches; here be dragons and trouble, ye be warned).

-Once the Komodo “Core” server booted and the web interface was accessible, I began configuring it to connect to the other two servers running now running Docker and Periphery.
+Once the Komodo “Core” server booted and the web interface was accessible, I began configuring it to connect to the other two servers running Docker and Periphery.
 This was a bit of trial and error because at the time I didn’t quite understand what I was doing and in hindsight I wished I’d made more notes along the way to share here because it definitely tripped me up a few times; if I remember, I’ll come back and modify this section.

 Running services in Komodo #